identiq-protocol/edge-infrastructure/verification-tool/cloudformation/STEPS.md

-# run freud in AWS batch:
+# Freud in AWS batch

 ### Deploy Template
 1. Sign in to AWS Console and navigate to cloud formation deploy cloudformation from edge-infrastructure/verification-tool/cloudformation/batch.yaml